NOTE: This is part two, click here for part one!

 - Allow one cheat meal weekly, where you can eat and drink what you like-after all, this is a bulk

-Cyclical Diet & Training
+Cyclical Diet and Training

 Most readers are not just dieting, thankfully.
 So it's high time we discussed optimizing your cycle with your training.
 One can tailor a cycle to training, or vice versa.
 Assuming that time constraints are not an issue, I recommend tailoring the diet cycle to your training when you are bulking, and your training to your diet when cutting.
 Why?
 Which takes precedent should vary depending on your (current) goal.
 When additional muscle is the driving force, training is of paramount importance.
 But when fat loss is the primary goal, diet drives the cart.